opalmedapps/docs/docs/user/opal/opaladmin/index.md

 ![Opal Admin main menu](images/main_menu.png)

-When the webpage is not in full screen mode, the main menu will adjust as displayed in the images below.
+When the window is not wide enough, the main menu will adjust as displayed in the images below.
 The main menu options are still listed under the four sections; **Publications**, **Administration**, **Clinical** and **Profile** via drop-down menus or the hamburger button (3 horizontal lines).
 No matter which page the user is in, clicking either the Opal logo or **Opal Admin** will redirect the user to the **Opal Admin** main menu page.
 Clicking on any of the options within a drop-down menu will direct the user to that specific page.

 ![Navigation menu view](images/navigation_menu.png){width="50%"}